JrSchild/grunt-tmpl-compile/README.md

 ### Usage Examples

 #### Default Options
-In this example, the templates template_1 and template_2 will be concatenated to the file pre_compiled.js and added to the global namespace Templates.`
+In this example, the templates template_1 and template_2 will be concatenated to the file pre_compiled.js and added to the global namespace Templates.
+By default the lodash library will be used.`

 ```js
 grunt.initConfig({